jaimerd43/Turnover-in-a-pharmaceutical-company/README.md

-## Project 3: Turnover in a Pharmaceutical Company Analysis and Prediction: Project Overview
+## Turnover in a Pharmaceutical Company Analysis and Prediction

 * Creation of a predictive tool that estimates whether or not an employee will leave the company.
 This helps the company identify the profiles with the highest risk of leaving the company in order to create proactive retention strategies and reduce hiring costs.
 * Preparation of the dataset (Data cleaning and feature engineering) in R.